McMaster University

 Line 1: 4B2205.

-The entire line can simply pertain to the negative series number and photo number:
+This line is a combination of the film negative series number & photo number:

 Line 2: 17.7.18-1.